 'Lincoln Reis?
 He's not even Preternaturally Aware,' Allen shot back defensively

 'See?
 I told you,' Tonel spoke calmly, 'you lost some part of you in that alternate universe.
-You've lost the part where you saved him from the flying Sier, my pet and that he'd seen it.
+You've lost the part where you saved him from the Sier, my pet and that he'd seen it.
 Tell me, why is he a subject of Interest among the Sonix?'

-Allen gulped.
+Allen's eyes bulged.
 He couldn't remember.

 'How is Lincoln Reis connected to it?'
+He bowed his head, wet hair obscuring his eyes.

 'Even if I knew, I wouldn't tell you,' Tonel replied.

-'What a pity!'
-Allen looked up.
+'What a pity,' Allen looked up.

 Tonel's heart skipped a beat.